Sharing with you our Vintage Christmas Home Tour 2021! Grab a cup of hot cocoa and join me in our home at Christmas!

 home tours | inspiration

 Do you love to look into someone’s home virtually?
 I sure do!
-Since Pinterest began back in 2009, I have enjoyed perusing through other people’s homes online.
+Since Pinterest began back in 2009, I have enjoyed perusing other people’s homes online.

 In fact, here is a confession: I love to ride around at night when people have their interior lights on, and take quick glances at what their home looks like.